upaternostro/puppet-proxmox4/README.md

 Other notes
 -----------
-By default `proxmox::hypervisor` comes with several modules kernel load at boot time.
+By default `proxmox4::hypervisor` comes with several modules kernel load at boot time.
 Mainly iptables's modules to allow it in the OpenVZ CT.

 The default modules list:
 * `iptable_filter`